drugst-one/python-package/README.md

 r.download_graph()
 ```

-You can also create Tasks object with a list of Task objects.
+You can also create Tasks objects with a list of Task objects.
 ````python
 from drugstone import static_tasks, new_task